DanielG/dxld-mullvad/README.md

 In order to make sure this whole setup works and to prevent leaks if something fails I like to check if connectivity is going through mullvad on login.
-The mullvad guys provide a convinient servive for this: https://am.i.mullvad.net and I wrote a convinient shell wrapper for it: [am-i-mullvad.sh](am-i-mullvad.sh).
+The mullvad guys provide a convinient service for this: https://am.i.mullvad.net and I wrote a convinient shell wrapper for it: [am-i-mullvad.sh](am-i-mullvad.sh).

 To use it put it in your `.bash_profile` or simmilar shell startup script: